Clubroot: Environment

 Clubroot is a disease that prefers warmer temperatures and moist conditions.
 Ideal conditions for the proliferation of this disease would be a soil temperature between 20–24 °C and a pH less than 6.5; therefore, this disease tends to be prominent in lower fields where water tends to collect.

 Management

 Clubroot is very hard to control.
 The primary step for management and long-term control is exclusion of the disease.
 Good sanitation practice is important with regard to the use of tools and machinery in order to prevent the introduction of the pathogen to a disease-free field.
 It is not uncommon for an inattentive farmer or gardener to unknowingly carry in the pathogen after being previously exposed to it at a different time.
 One should avoid purchasing infected transplants of cabbage so as to prohibit the infestation of P. brassicae.
 Soil type is also an important factor in the development and spread of cabbage clubroot; the use of sand will allow for the plants to grow in well-drained soil, thereby eliminating the possibility of the pathogen to proliferate in a hospitable environment.

+Although it is difficult to eradicate the pathogen once it is introduced to a field, there are several methods for its control.